gladly-team/next-firebase-auth/README.md

 `Function`

 A callback that runs when the auth state changes for a particular user.
-Use this if you want to customize how your client-side app calls your login/logout API endpoints (for example, to use a custom fetcher or add custom headers). `tokenChangedHandler` receives an `AuthUser` as an argument and is called when the user's ID token changes, similarly to Firebase's `onIdTokenChanged` event.
+Use this if you want to customize how your client-side app calls your login/logout API endpoints (for example, to use a custom fetcher or add custom headers). `tokenChangedHandler` receives a `User` as an argument and is called when the user's ID token changes, similarly to Firebase's `onIdTokenChanged` event.

 If this callback is specified, user is responsible for: